xxdydx/Forum-App/README.md

 # Forum App

 A simple forum app.
-This is my first foray into full-stack web development using the MERN stack, as part of my full stack course, Full Stack Open 2022.
+This is my first foray into full-stack web development using the MERN stack, as part of my full stack course.

 ## Features